Toutswemogala Hill

 Toutswemogala Hill lies 6.5 km West of the North-South Highway in the Central District of Botswana.
 It is situated about 50 km north of the village of Palapye.
 Toutswemogala is an elongated flat-topped hill, geologically called a mesa, rising about 50 meters above the surrounding flat mopane veld.
 It is an Iron Age settlement, which has been occupied on two occasions.
 The radio-carbon dates for this settlement range from 7th to late 19th century AD indicating occupation of more than one thousand years.
 The hill was part of the formation of early states in Southern Africa with cattle keeping as major source of economy.
 This was supplemented by goats, sheep and foraging as well as hunting of wild animals.
 The remaining features of Toutswe settlement include house-floors, large heaps of vitrified cow-dung and burials while the outstanding structure is the stone wall.
 There are large traits of centaurs ciliaris, a type of grass which has come to be associated with cattle-keeping settlements in South, Central Africa.

 History

+Around 700-900 CE, the Zhizo people moved westward to Toutswe in Botswana after being displaced from the Limpopo-Shashi Basin by the Leopard's Kopje people, and began an agricultural and pastoral land tenure system based on sorghum and millet, and domesticated stock, respectively.
+Some scholars believe their relations to have been hostile, however others insist they were more complex, both socially and politically.